 Intel: from 8086 to 80486

 One of the best processors made in the 70's is definitely the 8086, and also the cheaper, almost analogue, 8088.
+Interestingly, the 8088 and the 8086 look identical on the outside, and their chips have the same number of pins and almost all of them have the same functionality.
 The architecture of these processors is pleasantly distinguished by the absence of any notable copy relating to other processors developed and in use at the time.
 It was also distinguished by adherence to abstract theories, the thoughtfulness and balance of architecture, steadiness and focus on further development.
 Of the drawbacks of the architecture of the x86, you can call it a bit cumbersome and prone to an extensive increase in the number of instructions.

 The segment registers are implemented in such a way that their presence is almost invisible in the machine code, so, when time had come, it was easy to abandon them.